 Take S-Bahn S7 or S1 to Wannsee or Nikolassee.
 From the S-Bahn station, it is a 10-minute walk to the lake.

 This area north of Berlin was once a summer escape for GDR officials with an exclusive Waldsiedlung (summer house colony).
-There are still plenty of fine estates, but the masses flood in on any sunny day.
+There are still plenty of fine estates, but the public floods in every sunny day.
 There are boat rentals, a maintained paid beach (3 euro) and free spots beneath the trees around the massive lake.

 How to Get to Liepnitzsee

-By Public Transport: Take the S2 to Bernau or a regional train to Wandlitz (not Wandlitz See which is one stop further from Berlin).
+The S2 to Bernau or a regional train to Wandlitz (not Wandlitz See which is one stop further) gets your within walking distance.
 Bike or walk toward Liepnitzsee (maps are posted) and into the forest.
 The path is marked with a red circle surrounded by a white rectangle sprayed on the trees and it takes about 15 minutes to reach the lakefront.

 Berlin's biggest lake located in the east offers a riches of beachy access.
 The north side offers the best swimming with shallow waters that go no deeper than your knee for ages.
 The deepest parts are only 8 meters (26 ft), making it ideal for family swimming.
 There are no motorized vehicles and the water is fairly clear and still.